ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/oci-terraform/how-to-1.md

 }
 ```

 Replace each field with the values for your account.
-You can find these in your profile in the OCI console.
+You can find the Tenancy information OCID and the User information OCID in your account profile in the OCI console.

+The private key is at `$HOME/.oci/rsa_private.pem`

 To get the key finger print for your private key run the `openssl` command: